Hardware Connection Guide

 Turn off the power by pressing the power button on the bottom right of the ROOT for more than 8 seconds, then press the power button again to turn on the equipment.

-When you finished the setting, then connect the cable.
+When you finish the setting, then connect the cable.

 Masimo's data acquisition USB cable makes it easy to connect.
 Plug the cable into the USB1 or USB2 port on the back of the ROOT and connect the other end to the PC.